Muna-Pirates/simple-blog-client-subin/README.md

 The deployment workflow is triggered with every push to the main branch:

 - Push your changes to the main branch to start the deployment process.

-#### Workflow Steps

-The GitHub Actions workflow performs the following:

-1. Checks out your code from the repository.
-2. Installs dependencies and builds the application.
-3. Configures AWS credentials using the provided repository secrets.
-4. Deploys the application to the specified AWS S3 bucket.
-5. Invalidates the CloudFront distribution to serve the latest version of the application.